Swollen Lymph Glands (cont.)

 Swollen Lymph Nodes Treatment

 A lymph node that is rapidly growing over one to two days has a different cause and treatment than generalized swelling of lymph nodes that occurs over a few months.
-Tell a doctor about the rapidly growing nodes at the time of examination because this helps to establish a diagnosis.
+Tell a doctor about any rapidly growing nodes at the time of examination because this helps establish a diagnosis.

-- Standard treatment for swollen lymph nodes may include pain relievers and medicine to lower a fever, such as ibuprofen and acetaminophen.
-Warm compresses and elevation may help reduce and resolve swelling.
+- Standard treatment for swollen lymph nodes may include pain relievers and medicine to lower a fever, such as ibuprofen (Advil, Motrin) and acetaminophen (Tylenol).
+Home remedies such as warm compresses and elevation may help reduce and resolve swelling.

 - If the cause of the swelling is infection, the doctor may prescribe antibiotics or antiviral medications.

-- If there is a localized abscess, it may need to be drained by cutting open the skin and then filling the opening with packing.
+- If there is a localized pocket of infection (abscess), it may need to be drained by cutting open the skin, draining the infected fluids, and then filling the opening with packing.

 - For swelling due to malignancy, the treatment may involve surgery, radiation, or chemotherapy.